 When it comes to your medical care, all medical professionals need to consider your wishes and get your consent before they begin any treatment; however, there may be a time when you may be unable to make your wishes known, either short term, if you are unconscious or long term if you developed conditions such as dementia that may impair your ability to understand or communicate your wishes.

-Therefore, if you wanted to plan ahead, you can create a living will, now known as an advanced decision.
+Therefore, if you wanted to plan ahead, at Redkite Solicitors we advise you can create a living will, now known as an advanced decision.
 This advanced decision lets you, while you still have the capacity, make choices about which medical treatments you would not want to receive in a situation where you couldn’t communicate that yourself.

 It can be a good idea to plan ahead, no matter your age, as it ensures that you can make choices about your future well-being and explain those choices to your loved ones and therefore feel confident that your wishes will be followed.

 - Be over 18 years old

 - Have the necessary mental capacity to understand the choices you are making

 Whilst an advanced decision does not necessarily have to be in writing, unless you want to refuse life-sustaining treatment (any treatment necessary to keep you alive), we would recommend that a well advised and professionally drafted advance decision provides clarity and certainty for yourself and your loved ones.
 Copies can then be provided to your GP for addition to your medical file.
 Whilst not technically required it can be helpful also include your date of birth, your address and a small physical description of yourself.